T-44: Genesis

 By the end of 1940, when production of the T-34 started, there were already plans to improve the vehicle's reliability and operational capabilities by adopting more modern technology.

 This design project was designated T-34M.
 It had enhanced armour protection, a three-man hexagonal turret, torsion bar suspension instead of Christie suspension, road wheels with internal shock absorption, increased fuel capacity, and more main gun ammunition (100 rounds instead of 77 in standard T-34).
 The bow machine gun and driver's hatch switched positions on the glacis plate.
 In addition to six smaller wheels, the suspension of the T-34M had four return rollers.
-The original model V-2 12-cylinder diesel engine developing 500hp (373 kW) was replaced by a new 12-cylinder diesel engine which produced 600 hp.
+The original model V-2 12-cylinder diesel engine developing 500 hp (373 kW) was replaced by a new 12-cylinder diesel engine which produced 600 hp.
 It had a new 8-speed transmission system.
 It was the first tank design to feature transverse engine placement, which made it smaller than a standard T-34 and gave the crew more space.

 The Zhdanov Metallurgical Factory manufactured five sets of armour plates for the hull of the T-34M and delivered them to Factory No. 183.
 However, early in 1941 work on the T-34M ceased as the production facilities were extremely busy with the mass production of the T-34.
 When the war with Nazi Germany broke out the only sensible solution was to gradually improve the existing design.